Jeet313/SAP-SD-implementation/README.md

 •Maintain text determination for sales order, delivery and billings.

+•Set Credit limit for customer by credit control area and set automatic credit control.

 Note - I upload all releveant screenshots for each section and also upload a Presentation in PDF format you can easily view it by this name "My_SAP_SD_project".